 - Incorporation into the team is not always immediate after the selection and training week, and selected volunteers are asked to keep themselves up-to-date with the situation in Guatemala during the period before their arrival.

-The policy of PBI against discrimination of any type in the team in the field.
+Policies of PBI against discrimination of any type in the team in the field: